-Vivity™ Lens for Cataract Surgery
+Vivity™ Lens for Cataract Treatment

 The cataract surgeons at Cleveland Eye Clinic are now offering an exciting new advancement in premium intraocular lenses.
 The Alcon AcrySof™ IQ Vivity™ lens provides patients with high-quality distance and intermediate vision, and functional close-up vision thanks to new technology.
 If you have specific questions about Vivity IOLs, or if you’re searching for lens options for cataract surgery, schedule an evaluation to speak with our eye doctors.